Royal Fleet Auxiliary: Officers

-The RFA uses distinctive cloth to distinguish the branch of its officers.
+The RFA uses distinction cloth to distinguish the branch of its officers.
 The Royal Navy ceased this practice for most officers in 1955, with the exception of medical and dental officers who are denoted by red and orange cloth respectively.

-Marine Engineers may also have maroon coloured cloth in place of purple.
+Although the Marine Engineering distinction cloth is generally described as being purple, it is in practice closer to maroon.

 Crew

 Uniforms

 Officers and Ratings of the RFA wear similar uniforms to the regular navy with RFA distinguishing marks.

 No. 1 Dress

 This is the formal uniform worn on ceremonial occasions.
 For all officers it consists of a double-breasted, navy blue reefer jacket with four rows of two RFA buttons; matching trousers; white shirt and black tie; peaked cap; and black leather shoes.
 Rank insignia is denoted on the lower sleeve.
+RFA officer cap badges, although similar in style to those used by RN officers, feature a ring with letters 'RFA' surrounding the fouled anchor at the centre.

-For ratings this uniform is a single breasted tunic fastened with four RFA buttons, with flapped chest pockets and hip pockets; white shirt and black tie, peaked cap for Petty Officers and above and a light blue beret for other ratings; and black leather shoes.
+For ratings below the rank of Petty Officer, this uniform is a single breasted tunic fastened with four RFA buttons, with flapped chest pockets and hip pockets; white shirt and black tie, and a dark blue beret and black leather shoes.
+Petty Officers and Chief Petty Officers wear a double breasted navy blue reefer jacket similar to the Officers version but with three rows of two RFA buttons.
+They wear a beret with an RFA badge, formerly a pantone blue, now the same colour as the RN Navy Blue.
 Rank insignia is denoted on the lower sleeve.